Enthymeme: Visual enthymemes

 Another kind of enthymeme is the visual enthymeme.
 Scholars have argued that words are not the only form of expression that can be understood to form enthymematic arguments.
 Pictures can also function as enthymemes because they require the audience to help construct their meaning.
-Modern-day internet memes are a good example of this, their meaning being inherited through the input and adaptations of the collective group of users who come across them, share them, and (unsurprisingly) create them.
+Modern-day internet memes are a good example of this, their meaning being inherited through the input and adaptations of the collective group of users who come across them, share them, and create them.

 Criticism

 Some scholars argue that our understanding of the enthymeme has evolved over time and is no longer representative of the enthymeme as originally conceived by Aristotle.
 This is obviously true of the visual enthymeme, only conceived in the early twenty-first century and may also be true of the enthymeme as truncated syllogism.
 Carol Poster argues that this later interpretation of the enthymeme was invented by British rhetoricians such as Richard Whately in the eighteenth century.